 On the other hand, many people make the case that medicine is a gift from God and that when it’s taken correctly, it only helps the natural healing process.

-Check out a pharmacy like Medicine Direct to get the proper dosages and medication, but don’t forget to supplement your modern medicine with prayer.
+That said, those interested in availing the benefits of medicines can check out a pharmacy like Medicine Direct to get the proper dosages and medication; but don’t forget to supplement your modern medicine with prayer.

 In Conjunction with Law